-Table 1: Table 2: Table 3: Recovery species of interest associated with upland and dryland habitats in the Columbia Region 2 LIST OF I FIGURES Figure 1: Overview and Action Plan document structure 1 Figure 2: Distribution of upland and dryland habitat (Natural Disturbance Type 4), including old-growth forest type and ungulate winter range in the Columbia Region.
-3 Figure 3: Upland & Dryland Action Plan objectives and measures 6
+Table 1: Recovery species of interest associated with upland and dryland habitats in the Columbia Region12 Table 2: Focal species of interest associated with upland and dryland habitats in the Columbia Region Table 3: Inventory species of interest associated with upland and dryland habitats in the Columbia Region

+LIST OF FIGURES

+Figure 1: Overview and Action Plan document structure.
+1 Figure 2: Distribution of upland and dryland habitat (Natural Disturbance Type 4), including old-growth forest - type and ungulate winter range in the Columbia Region 3 Figure 3: Upland & Dryland Action Plan objectives and measures.
+6